typesAreSpaces/AXDInterpolator/README.md

-This project implements an interpolation algorithm for the theory of arrays extended with the diff operator by computing a reduction from the AXDiff theory to the theory of EUF with total order and calling an interpolation engine to process the reduced formula.
+This project implements an interpolation algorithm for the theory of arrays extended with the diff operator equipped with an index theory T_I.
+The approach computes a reduction from the AXDiff(T_I) theory to the theory of EUF + T_I and calls an interpolation engine to process the reduced formula.
 Currently, the software supports iZ3 and Mathsat as such engines.